Causes of obstructive and restrictive lung disease

-Meanwhile, restrictive lung disease results from the loss of elasticity of the lungs.
-This can be attributed to either the weakening of the muscles or nerve damage.
+Meanwhile, restrictive lung disease are disorders that can reduce lung volume.
+This can be attributed to the weakening of the muscles, nerve damage, or secondary inflammation of lung tissues from conditions like interstitial lung diseases (ILD).
 A person with a restrictive lung disease finds it hard to fully expand their lungs when breathing in.
 Also, restrictive lung disease is linked to a decrease in lung capacity.

 Lung conditions characterized as obstructive or restrictive

 Some of the lung diseases that are classified as obstructive are: